nixpulvis/nixpulvis.github.io/_research/articles/2019-07-23-uncertainty_calculus.md

 $$
 \lambda \_ . \div \ (\lambda a \ b . a \ b) \ (\lambda a \ b . b \ a)
 $$

+Much more work is clearly needed on this idea...